Ada-Developers-Academy/core-unit-2/intro-to-web-development/intro-to-clients-servers-http.md

 HTTP is a protocol that always assumes the _client-server model_.
 Again, this means that the client is usually a user's _web browser_, and the server is a _web server_.

-HTTP defines the exact technical ways about:
+HTTP defines the exact technical ways that:

-- How a client opens a network connection to a web server
+- A client opens a network connection to a web server
-- How a request looks and behaves
+- A request looks and behaves
-- How a response looks and behaves
+- A response looks and behaves

 A request that follows HTTP rules is called an HTTP request.
-A response that follows HTTP is called an HTTP response.
+A response that follows HTTP rules is called an HTTP response.

 ## Example: Clients, Servers, and HTTP